About the Program

 Start Dates & Duration

-This project is available year-round and programs start the 1st and 3rd week of every month with volunteers arriving on FRIDAY.
-Volunteers can choose to participate for periods ranging from 2 weeks to 12 weeks.
-Longer stays can be arranged directly with the local team but will be subject to availability and individual visa conditions.
+This project is available year-round and programs start every FRIDAY.
+Volunteers can choose to participate for periods ranging from 1 week to 6 weeks.
+Longer stays can be arranged directly with the local team, but will be subject to availability and individual visa conditions.

 For current available start dates please check the calendar on the right.